 - Consequences: In this section of the ADR we will describe any consequences after the decision is applied, and also discuss the trade-offs that were considered.

 Architectural governance - ensure implemented solution abides by design.
-Devops spawned - automating manual chores Continuous integration makes integration phase of code faster Linux, open source and virtual machines.
+Devops spawned - automating manual chores - automation and feedback Continuous integration makes integration phase of code faster - the bigger the project the more painful the integration Linux, open source and virtual machines.
 Code reviews.

 Security needs to be part of the deployment pipeline